koogunmo/nessa/README.md

 	Falling Skies/Season 01/Episode 01-02 - Live and Learn; The Armory.avi

+We chose this format due to it's tidy structure, ease of navigation, and legibility.
+We may, in future, add the ability to customise this on a global and per-show basis.

 ## RegExp

 We use the following Regular Expressions to detect the Season/Episode numbers in the filenames.